-EU has been witnessing a process in which large companies no longer sell a simple car or basic tyres, but resort to new technologies and digitalization to sell complex services tailored to the needs of consumers.
-The tire industry in Europe has some mandatory requirements such as winter tyres.
+The EU has been experiencing a process in which huge corporations no longer offer a simple automobile or basic tyres, but instead use new technology and digitalization to provide complicated services suited to clients’ demands.

 The Europe Tire market can be segmented into following categories for further analysis.